A series of books consisting of various world records for everything. And by everything, we mean everything

 World's biggest tropes:

-- Do Not Do This Cool Thing: Certain categories have been retired due to fears that people could damage themselves in a lawsuit-inducing way by trying them.
+- Do Not Do This Cool Thing: Certain categories have been retired due to fears that people could damage themselves - or others - in a lawsuit-inducing way by trying them.